naomirehman1008/portfolio/Automatic_Person_Counter/README.md

 - getDistance
 - ClearInterrupt

-The range status is strictly required, but is good for error handling.
+The range status is not strictly required, but is good for error handling.
 The rest of these steps are mandatory.

 Multicore:
 This version of APC uses both RP2040 cores.
 Core 1 is used to range the second sensor.
 Since core 1 only ever uses I2C0 and vice versa, there are no collisions on the i2c.
 The cores are synchronized so they range at the same time, then core1 waits for core 0 to evaluate the data.